-Sargassum inundations negatively impact human well-being, activities, and livelihoods as well as major sectors of Caribbean Economies.
-Key sectors impacted include: coastal living and livelihoods, public health, fisheries and tourism.
+Sargassum influxes negatively impact human well-being, activities, and livelihoods as well as major sectors of Caribbean Economies.
+Key sectors impacted include: coastal living and livelihoods, marine transport/ navigation, public health, fisheries and tourism.
 These impacts are inter-related, with many stemming from one of the key drivers of biophysical impacts - the decay of the sargassum biomass.